ovh/the-bastion/doc/sphinx/plugins/restricted/selfAddPersonalAccess.rst

    Host(s) to add access to, either a HOST which will be resolved to an IP immediately,

-                             or an IP, or a whole subnet using the PREFIX/SIZE notation --user USER|PATTERN|*    Specify which remote user should be allowed to connect as.
+                             or an IP, or a whole subnet using the PREFIX/SIZE notation
+.. option:: --user USER|PATTERN|*

+   Specify which remote user should be allowed to connect as.

                              Globbing characters '*' and '?' are supported, so you can specify a pattern that will be matched against the actual remote user name.
+                             To allow any user, use '--user *' (you might need to escape '*' from your shell)
+.. option:: --port PORT|*

-                             To allow any user, use '--user *' (you might need to escape '*' from your shell) --port PORT|*            Remote port allowed to connect to To allow any port, use '--port *' (you might need to escape '*' from your shell)
+   Remote port allowed to connect to

+                             To allow any port, use '--port *' (you might need to escape '*' from your shell)
 .. option:: --protocol PROTO